ErickJBS/racoon-cli/README.md

 ## Description

-Racoon CLI is a command-line interface tool that initializes and helps you create components for[ExpressJS](https://expressjs.com/es/) applications.
-You can generate JavaScript and TypeScript (Still in development) projects and automatically generate controllers, services and middlewares, maintaining consistency and structure.
+Racoon CLI is a command-line interface tool that initializes and helps you create components for [ExpressJS](https://expressjs.com/es/) applications.
+You can generate JavaScript and TypeScript (still in development) projects and automatically generate controllers, services and middlewares, maintaining consistency and structure.

 ## Installation